Why Machine Footprint Matters When Moving Mulch or Soil

 The loader may move material quickly.

-But the material still needs to end up around plants, along beds, behind fences, under trees, or inside tight areas.
+But the material still needs to end up around plants, along beds, behind fences, near curbs, under trees, or inside tight areas.

 That is where machine footprint becomes the bottleneck.